goreleaser/goreleaser/www/docs/customization/docker.md

     # Path to the Dockerfile (from the project root).
     dockerfile: Dockerfile

-    # Set the "backend" for the docker pipe.
+    # Set the "backend" for the Docker pipe.
-    # Valid options are: docker, buildx
+    # Valid options are: docker, buildx, podman
+    # podman is a GoReleaser Pro feature and is only available on Linux.
     # Defaults to docker.
     use: docker